Chato (Apache): Army scout

 General George Crook and 250 men attacked Chato's ranchera in June 1883, so Chato surrendered with Geronimo and others to General Crook.
 Chato then served under General Crook as a scout, including the subsequent expedition into the Sierra Madre after Geronimo in 1886.

 Upon his return to Arizona, Chato led a peace delegation to Washington where he was presented with a silver medal by President Grover Cleveland.
 On his way back, at Fort Leavenworth he was arrested and deported to Fort Marion in Florida, then to Fort Pickens in Florida, then moved to Mount Vernon, Alabama.

 In 1894 Chato and his family were allowed to move to Fort Sill, in Oklahoma, and in 1913 Chato and his family opted to go out to the Mescalero Reservation in New Mexico.

 On August 13, 1934 Chato's Ford Model T went off the road outside Whitetail, New Mexico, on the Mescalero Apache Reservation; he died at the scene.

 Popular culture

+Louis L'Amour mentioned Chato in his 1962 novel Shalako.
+Chato is mentioned as an Apache who is planning to attack settlers in the New Mexico region.

 In 1966, John Hoyt starred as a fictional Chato (the name was slightly altered to "Chata") in the American Western film Duel at Diablo.

 Woody Strode played a fictional Chato in the 1968 British Western Shalako, with Sean Connery and Brigitte Bardot, filmed in Almería, Spain.

 In 1970, Ricardo Montalbán guest starred as a fictional Chato on the American television program Gunsmoke.

-Steve Reevis played Chato in the movie Geronimo: An American Legend starring Wes Studi, Jason Patrick, Gene Hackman, Robert Duval, and Matt Damon.
+Steve Reevis played Chato in the movie Geronimo: An American Legend starring Wes Studi, Jason Patric, Gene Hackman, Robert Duval, and Matt Damon.

 Chato was also played by Charles Bronson in Chato's Land.